sebastian-echeverria/ncnet/coords/README.md

 The test.py code file runs a simple test where it can either use sift to find matches and then show the results, or use some hardcoded test points to test this out.

 Dependencies:
- - test.py: Mughal dataset.
-Download it from datasets/mughal, using download.sh
  - Non-dockerized:
     - OpenCV
     - GDAL